tc39/proposal-intl-messageformat/README.md

 that references a variable declaration within the same message with an annotation, un-annotated expressions only need to be considered for formattable placeholders.

-If a placeholder expression would resolve to a number or bigint value or a Number instance, it resolves instead to the result of calling the `number` function with the numerical value as input and no options.
+If a placeholder expression contains a variable reference without an annotation and the variable resolves to a number or bigint value or a Number instance, it resolves instead to the result of calling the `number` function with the numerical value as input and no options.